func4plus1/lmiad/README.md

 > "The field of artificial intelligence...attempts not just to understand but also build intelligent entities"

-Wheras *AIMA* edition one makes such claims as "All the researcher has to do is look in the mirror to see an example of an intelligent system", edition two of *AIMA* replaces a human-centered approach with a rationality in which at its core
+Wheras *AIMA*01 makes such claims as "All the researcher has to do is look in the mirror to see an example of an intelligent system", edition two of *AIMA*02 replaces a human-centered approach with a rationality in which at its core

 > "AI systematizes and automates intellectual tasks."